 -You can buy a 1.000 $ TV, or you can buy a really nice vacation in Europe which will give you lasting memories.

 -You can buy a 1.000.000 $ beach house with an enormous mortgage, or you can choose a cheaper lifestyle and eventually become FI.

 What is your ideal lifestyle, and how much does it cost you to live that?
 For me, I think 2000 $ a month is enough, you can see my expenses here.
-My investments in index funds pays me now aprox.
-500 $ every month even if I sleep, workout or go on a vacation.
-That means I’m payed simply to exist.
+My investments in index funds pay me now approx. $500 every month even if I sleep, workout, or go on a vacation.
+That means I’m paid simply to exist.
 I dream of reaching my crossover-point, that’s were my monthly FI-money will be 2000 $ or more every month.

 What about you?
 How much money do you really need?
 If your lifestyle is too expensive, want less.
 Everyone has a choice between living with more and working more, or living with less and working less.

 I do not spend my daydreaming of things to buy, but rather reading about ideas things I want to learn, writing about things that are on my mind, and occasionally seeing places that I’ve always wanted.
 I walk, I exercise, I read and write, I explore and I relax.
 That is my perfect day.
 I’ve been liberated by simply living a life of minimalism.
 I no longer believe in the lie that success consists of earning more and buying more.
 I buy only what I need, and I simply live.

 The problem with buying expensive things is that you need to loan money.
 And because of that, you can’t stop working.
 You can’t travel, spend more time with your family or pursue all your hobbies.
 You can’t quit your job because you do need that money to pay the loan.
 Your entire day, your entire life becomes about earning more money to pay for your excess needs.